 Some stripe are not stopping in line with others after the first operation.

-- Responsible to have all stripe correct aligned after first operation, are both rubber shafts.
+- Responsible for having all stripes correctly aligned after first operation, are both rubber shafts.

 - Each rubber shaft has a left and right support, and each support is under pressure by a pressure spring.

-- If the setting of the springs is not correct, some stripe may stop earlier or later than other stripe:
+- If the setting of the springs is not correct, some stripes may stop earlier or later than other stripes:

 - Increase or reduce the tension on the springs, till you get a satisfying result.